gsecdev/trashget/readme.md

 ## trashget

-a tool which serves virtual big files on a http server for intrusion detection purposes.
+a simple tool which serves virtual big files on a http server for intrusion detection purposes.

-## Installation
+### Installation
-install go on your operating system. on debian `sudo apt install golang` then just `go install github.com/gsecdev/trashget`
+install go on your operating system. eg. on debian `sudo apt install golang`.

+then just `go install github.com/gsecdev/trashget`

 ### Usage